IronCoreLabs/ironoxide-swift/README.md

 ## Setup

++ Install `libironoxide` via Homebrew with `brew install IronCoreLabs/ironcore/ironoxide`.
-Within XCode, go to `File > Swift Packages > Add Package Dependency`.
++ Within XCode, go to `File > Swift Packages > Add Package Dependency`.
 Put in the URL for this GitHub repo and select the latest version to use.
 Then go to your build target `Build Phases > Dependencies` and select `IronOxide` from the list.
 Then you'll be able to `import IronOxide` into your XCode project.

 ## SDK Documentation